geng-haoran/Simulately/docs/2_simulators/Genesis.md

 <img width="700px" src="https://genesis-world.readthedocs.io/en/latest/_images/teaser.png"/>
 </div>

 > Genesis integrates various physics solvers and their coupling into a unified framework.
-This core physics engine is further enhanced by a generative agent framework that operates at an upper level, aiming towards fully automated data generation for robotics and beyond.
+This core physics engine is further enhanced by a generative agent framework that operates at an upper level, aiming toward fully automated data generation for robotics and beyond.

 ## Official Materials
 - [Website](https://genesis-embodied-ai.github.io/)